adambard/learnxinyminutes-docs/raku-pod.html.markdown

 filename: learnpod.pod6
 ---

 Pod is an easy-to-use and purely descriptive mark-up language, with no presentational components.
-Besides its use for documenting Raku Perl 6 programs and modules, Pod can be utilized to write language documentation, blogs, and other types of document composition as well.
+Besides its use for documenting Raku programs and modules, Pod can be utilized to write language documentation, blogs, and other types of document composition as well.

 Pod documents can be easily converted to HTML and many other formats